 Naturalization Fact Sheet

-Deciding to become a U.S. citizen can be a very important milestone in an immigrant’s life.
-Individuals must demonstrate a commitment to the unifying principles that bind us as Americans and, in return, will enjoy many of the rights and privileges that are fundamental to U.S. citizenship.
+Deciding to apply for U.S. citizenship is a very important milestone in an immigrant’s life.
+Intending citizens must demonstrate a commitment to the unifying principles that bind us as Americans and, in return, will enjoy the rights and privileges that are fundamental to U.S. citizenship.

 About the Naturalization Process